Scientific name: Ficus Lyrata

 - Fertilizer: Feed every 2 weeks during the growing season (spring-summer-autumn) with a balanced liquid fertilizer, and reduce this to monthly during winter.

 - Pruning: Remove leaves that have seen better days as soon as they start deteriorating (check that the leaf deterioration is not due to plant problems).
-To keep the Fiddle Leaf at a desired height you should prune the top.
+To keep the Fiddle Leaf at a desired height you should prune the top with a pair of Pruning Shears.

 - Propagation: Stem tip cuttings and air layering.
 Propagating large-leaf fig trees is not easy for the amateur to do at home.
 These trees are slow to root from either method.